Xzzit/GAMES-101/homework1/README.md

 # Assignment 1
-In this assignment, you don't need to use the Triangle class, so the files you need to understand and modify are: `rasterizer.hpp` and `main.cpp`.
+In this assignment, the files you need to understand and modify are: `rasterizer.hpp` and `main.cpp`.
 The `rasterizer.hpp` file is responsible for generating the renderer interface and drawing.

 The Rasterizer class plays an important role in this program system, with its member variables and functions as follows: